 Broken down monthly, you can pay between $5,000 and $8,300 per month.

-Prior to submitting any offers it’s important to be prepared to sell yourself.
+Before submitting any offers, it’s essential to be prepared to sell yourself.

 - Executive Summary or Business Plan